rhayes777/PyAutoFit/docs/howtofit/howtofit.rst

 - Text script to appear between the blocks of code.

-This makes them an ideal way for us to present the HowToFit lecture series, therefore I recommend you get yourself a Juypter notebook viewer (https://jupyter.org/) if you havent done so already.
+This makes them an ideal way for us to present the HowToFit lecture series, therefore I recommend you get yourself a Jupyter notebook viewer (https://jupyter.org/) if you havent done so already.

 If you *really* want to use Python scripts, all tutorials are supplied a ``.py`` python files in the ``scripts`` folder of each chapter.